-French Conversation will be carried on for two semesters based upon Part II of Mann, Conversational French.
+French Conversation will be carried on for two semesters based upon

+Part II of Mann, Conversational French.

+Three hours a week for two semesters.

 A general survey of French Art, including Painting, Sculpture, Architecture and Music.
 The purpose of this survey is to acquaint the student with the extent and the characteristics of French Culture.